Meet our current MRM-ers!

 conservation • education • policy • restoration

-I grew up in Lodi, an agricultural town in Northern California, and attended UC Santa Barbara, earning a B.S. in Physical Geography with an Ocean Science emphasis and minor in Earth Science.
-During my undergraduate career, I contributed to ecological restoration projects and monitored milkweed growth with Monarch butterfly populations.
-My current research interests encompass ocean science education and policy as they pertain to restoration and conservation efforts.
-My ultimate goal is to bridge the gap between technical science and comprehension in our communities to empower future generations to make informed decisions.
+I grew up in Lodi, an agricultural town in Northern California.
+I attended UC Santa Barbara, earning a B.S. in Physical Geography with an Ocean Science emphasis and minor in Earth Science.
+My research interests encompass marine ecosystem restoration and science communication outreach.
+I am currently working with the Oregon Kelp Alliance to calculate the catch per unit effort of purple sea urchin removal methods and their impacts on purple sea urchin and bull kelp densities to help inform future resource allocation for kelp forest restoration in Oregon and to better understand grazer control efficiency.
+My ultimate goal is to bridge the gaps between technical science and communities in ways that empower future generations to make informed decisions.

 Jamon Jordan